 |Little stresses can feel like crushing hands hovering over your head.|

 We all have stress in our lives that affects us.
 Sometimes, the reason for our tension can be major such as finding out that you, a family member or another loved one has a serious disease or die.
 Then again, you can lose your job or find out that your husband or wife is cheating on you or that your child is on drugs.
 Worrying about how to solve serious problems is one thing, but allowing the smaller annoyances of life too constantly crush your spirit is simply wrong.
-Let me share some ways to solve some of the most common little stress problems that can really get on your nerves.
+Let me share some ways to solve some of the most common little stresses that can really get on your nerves.

 Reason One (Yes or No) and the Fix for This Little Stress